GuillaumeMorini/DevNet-Express-3/02-GitAndRegistries/README.md

 If you do not have an account, [sign up for Github now](http://github.com).
 There is no cost to sign up for free.

-When selecting your email, you may want to use a personal email instead of a Cisco email.
+When selecting your email, you may want to use a professional email or a personal one.
 When selecting passwords, keep this in mind.

 ![Password Hints](http://imgs.xkcd.com/comics/password_strength.png)